Somya1041/mbed_NXP_LPC1768/README.md

 ### 3. **Count_Display**
    - Implements a simple counter displayed on a 7-segment display or similar output device.
+   - This section contains 1 header file, 1 functions definition file and 2 application files using these header and definitions file.
+      - `count.h`: This is the header file which contains macros definition for the control and data pins, along with function prototypes for delay, sending commands, writing data, writing strings, and initializing the LCD.
+These functions enable interaction with the LCD for displaying information.
+      - `count_def.c`: This is the functions definition file which defines the functions for sending commands (`cmd_reg`), writing data (`data_reg`), displaying strings (`string_write`), and initializing the LCD (`lcd_init`).
+Additionally, it uses a delay function to ensure proper timing for LCD operations.

+      #### Application Files:
+         - `count_app.c`: This is application file which initializes an LCD and displays a 2-digit counter on it, incrementing the count every 100 milliseconds.
+The counter resets to 0 after reaching 99, and the LCD cursor is repositioned to overwrite the previous count.
+         - `timer_dis_app.c`: This is application file which initializes an LCD to display a digital clock that updates every second.
+It tracks hours, minutes, and seconds, incrementing appropriately and resetting at 60 seconds, 60 minutes, and 24 hours to maintain a 24-hour clock format.
    - Applications: Event counting, time tracking, and user feedback.

 ### 4. **LCD_Display**